5 Markdown Editors That Bring Back The Joy of Writing

 Bring back the joy of writing

-I’m seeing many text editors come out that support Markdown and what’s known as distraction free editors.
-I started my journey with Markdown using Byword, text editing tool, and have since tried many other editors for my iPad.
+I’m seeing many text editors come out that support Markdown and what’s known as distraction-free editors.
+I started my journey with Markdown using Byword, a text editing tool, and have since tried many other editors for my iPad.

 Byword makes writing more enjoyable with Markdown.
 All the tools you need to write effectively, with keyboard shortcuts, word counters with live update, and more.

 Stackedit.io Markdown syntax highlighting is unique.
 The refined text formatting of the editor helps you visualize the final rendering of your documents.
 Nothing to download, it runs in your browser.

 1Writer provides a distraction-free writing environment.
 You can create and edit plain text or Markdown files.
 It has many features including inline Markdown preview, word count, dark theme, TextExpander support, insert photo, an extra keyboard row, and many more.

 Typed is a Markdown Editor and Minimal Writing App for Mac.